rbuskens/spinnaker.github.io/hello-spinnaker/README.md

 * In the textbox execute the packDeb task `./gradlew packDeb`
 * If you used deb-s3 for your repo, add the following: `deb-s3 upload --bucket BUCKETNAME --arch amd64 --codename trusty --preserve-versions true build/distributions/*.deb`
 * If you used aptly for your repo, add the following: `~/aptly repo add hello build/distributions/*.deb && ./aptly publish repo -architectures="amd64" -component=main -distribution=trusty -skip-signing=true hello`
+* Add a post-build action: "Archive the artifacts" with `build/distributions/*/deb` as the directory.
+This allows our deb package name to be passed to spinnaker.

 ![diagram](build.png)